ifpen/chalk-it/documentation/docs/chalkitapi.md

 chalkit.dashboard.viewPage(pageUrl, inputVals, bNewTab)
 ```

-Navigates to _pageUrl_, setting the values of the specified dataNodes in inputVals.
+Navigates to _pageUrl_, setting the values of the specified dataNodes in _inputVals_.

 - pageUrl _(string)_: The URL of the target page.
-- inputVals _(array)_: An array of objects with structure
+- inputVals _(array)_: An array of objects with structure.

   ```JSON
   {"dsName": "dataNodeName", "dsVal" : "dataNodeValue"}
   ```

-  dsName should be of type string. dsVal can be of any JavaScript primitive type (number, string, boolean), array or JSON.
+  _dsName_ should be of type string. _dsVal_ can be of any JavaScript primitive type (number, string, boolean), array or JSON.

 - bNewTab _(boolean)_: Opens the page in a new tab if true.